Insomnia + Sleep Apnea = COMISA

 If you have symptoms of both insomnia and sleep apnea, it's crucial to address the insomnia before or alongside starting CPAP.
 This can lead to greater acceptance and use of your CPAP machine, improving outcomes for both disorders.

-• Make CPAP feel more uncomfortable
+• Makes CPAP feel more uncomfortable

 Diagnosed with Both Sleep Apnea and Insomnia?

 Treating just one doesn’t solve the other.
 If you have both apnea and insomnia, you need a tailored plan that treats both simultaneously.
-Learn how with our Breathe + Rest™ protocol
+Learn how with our Breathe + Rest™ protocol.

 Insomnia...
 But Something Feels Off?